Exotic Animals

 When exotic pets become unwell, they can be challenging to diagnose as they do not show symptoms in the same way a cat or dog does.
 Vets can undertake additional training in exotic species, most commonly in the form of a post-graduate certificate in Zoological Medicine.
 Practices who have vets with, or studying towards, a certificate are more likely to have the specialised equipment required to safely house, diagnose and treat exotic species.
 Often these vets will accept referrals from other practices, and some even provide care for local zoo animals!

-When we refer to exotic species in veterinary, we are generally talking about the following types of animals;
+When we refer to exotic species in veterinary, we are generally talking about the following types of animals:

 Small Mammals

 Most vets are happy to see commonly kept small mammal species such as guinea pigs, hamsters, gerbils, ferrets, rats, mice, chinchillas and degus.
 Many practices may have a particular vet who prefers seeing these “small furries”.
-Less commonly encountered exotic mammals include sugar gliders, pygmy hedgehogs, skunks, racoons, marmoset monkeys and meerkats.
+Less commonly encountered exotic mammals include sugar gliders, pygmy hedgehogs, skunks, raccoons, marmoset monkeys and meerkats.
 These need specific knowledge, and some can be dangerous to handle, so are usually only seen by vets who have additional training in exotic species.

 Reptiles